patractlabs/europa/README.md

 * **As the sandbox for `FRAME Contracts pallet` module for debugging and testing contracts**

     When regarding this project as an executable file which is used for running contracts, Europa provides more detail and richer information and wasm panic backtrace for executing contracts.
-Those information is very useful to help developers to locate the bugs and errors in contracts, especially for the cases which multiple contracts call each other in a complex way, like defi or else.
+This information is very useful to help developers to locate the bugs and errors in contracts, especially for the cases which multiple contracts call each other in a complex way, like defi or else.
-    And in future, We may build it as an electron app to allow developers to download and run directly.
+    And in the future, We may build it as an electron app to allow developers to download and run directly.

-Riot Group for disscusion: https://app.element.io/#/room/#PatractLabsDev:matrix.org
+Riot Group for discussion: https://app.element.io/#/room/#PatractLabsDev:matrix.org

 **Note: Currently, `FRAME Contracts pallet(pallet-contract)` is under developing, which may contain some breaking changes.
 Thus we use different branch to distinguish different `FRAME Contracts pallet` version.**

 *Note: We name `FRAME Contracts pallet` as `pallet-contract` in following doc.*

-We provide tow branches now:
+We provide three main branches now:

-* `master`: run newest `pallet-contracts` on v2.0.0 substrate dependencies now.
+* `master`: run newest `pallet-contracts` on newest substrate dependencies now.
+* `substrate/v3.0.0`: run substrate-v3.0.0 `pallet-contracts` based on v3.0.0 substrate dependencies.
-* `substrate-v2.0.0`: run v2.0.0 `pallet-contracts` based on v2.0.0 substrate dependencies.
+* `substrate/v2.0.0`: run substrate-v2.0.0 `pallet-contracts` based on v2.0.0 substrate dependencies.

-We may keep it in this way until `pallet-contracts` release v3.0.0
+In those branch:

 * `master` branch is our default branch, which provides our forked `pallet-contracts` crate that tracks the newest substrate `pallet-contracts` module.